labasubagia/9x9grid-homework/README.md

 ## Question

-C. Formulate this problem in the straightforward way.
+A. Formulate this problem in the straightforward way.
 Compute the size of the state space.

     State space of 9x9 grid is 81